Enlightenment/efl/legacy/evil/win32/README.txt

- This folder contains Microsoft Visual Studion projects and some sources for building Evil.
+ This folder contains Microsoft Visual Studio projects and some sources for building Evil.

 Important: